Q2 2018 Cryptocurrency Anti-Money Laundering Report

 The Financial Crimes Enforcement Network (FinCEN) recently shared a similar concern.
 After citing cryptocurrency-denominated ransomware payments and $1.5 billion stolen in exchange hacks over a two-year period, Thomas Ott, Associate Director of the Department of the Treasury’s bureau noted: “We have seen virtual currency exploited to support billions of dollars in what we would consider suspicious activity.”

-The U.S. Secret Service is also taking a hard look at privacy cryptocurrencies/coins like Monero and Zcash for their use for illicit purposes, while urging Congress to “consider additional legislative or regulatory actions.”
+The U.S. Secret Service is also taking a hard look at privacy cryptocurrencies/coins like Monero (XMR) is an open-source cryptocurrency created in Apr...
+More and Zcash is a decentralized and open-source cryptocurrency deve...
+More for their use for illicit purposes, while urging Congress to “consider additional legislative or regulatory actions.”
 On June 20, 2018, the Secret Service announced it had “seized over $28 million in cryptocurrencies in the course of our criminal investigations, 12 primarily in the form of Bitcoin FY 2015 to present.”
 The Deputy Assistant Director’s testimony before Congress went on “It is critical that the United States continues to work internationally to improve controls related to digital currency through organizations like the Financial Action Task Force.
-We should also consider additional legislative or regulatory actions to address potential challenges related to anonymity-enhanced cryptocurrencies, services intended to obscure transactions on blockchains (i.e., cryptocurrency tumblers or mixers) and cryptocurrency mining pools.”
+We should also consider additional legislative or regulatory actions to In a cryptocurrency context, an address is a cryptographic k...
+More potential challenges related to anonymity-enhanced cryptocurrencies, General services, including non-profits, forums and news sit...
+More intended to obscure transactions on blockchains (i.e., cryptocurrency tumblers or mixers) and cryptocurrency mining pools.”
 3

 The main branches of government are also actively considering new regulations.
 During a recent congressional hearing, representative Robert Pittenger of North Carolina called the illicit use of privacy coins and cryptocurrencies “One of the greatest emerging threats to U.S. national security.”